why does my dog bark at night - a dog sitting in its bed in a dark room

 Final Thoughts

-Nighttime barking can feel overwhelming, especially when you’re tired and unsure what to do.
+If you have been asking why does my dog bark at night, know that you are not alone — and it can feel overwhelming, especially when you’re tired and unsure what to do.

 But in most cases, your dog isn’t being difficult — they’re simply trying to communicate something.